Feral goat: Australia

+Feral goats are common in Australia, especially in New South Wales where they are estimated at between 4-5 million in just one province.
+They have become a threat and a pest since the 20th century.

 England

 Around 5,000 BP non-native goats, also known as British primitive goats, were brought to Great Britain as domestic stock, bred for milk and meat.
 Today, the goat species Capra hircus is still present in the country with a total population of 5,000–10,000 individuals.
 The number of goats are constantly changing due to management, conservation, reproduction, and removal.
 This invasive goat species is destructive to the natural habitat and therefore means of removal are available.
 One way these goats are managed is through hunting.
 In England they do not have a closed season for goat hunting, and thus goats are able to be hunted year-round.